Increase your employee survey response rates by 30% with this simple move

 teamwork.jpg

 This made me consider one other factor in increasing employee survey responses: Champions.
-We use them in our benefits programmes, but I hadn’t considered it in internal communications.
+We use them in our benefits programs, but I hadn’t considered it in internal communications.
 Having leadership show they are with you, or in fact any other representatives in your business, work with you so show that they are championing your goals can only add to your success.

 Within 24hrs we’d boosted the response rate from 20% to 50%.
 A much better proportion of employees to making business decisions on (I’m sure you’ll agree!).